Dental Implants in Spokane Valley, WA

-Tooth loss, also known as edentulism, occurs for a broad range of reasons, including poor dental hygiene, old age, facial trauma and more.
+Tooth loss, also known as edentulism, occurs for a broad range of reasons, including poor dental hygiene, old age, facial trauma, and more.
 When you lose one or more of your teeth, your remaining teeth and overall oral health are at an increased risk of further complications.
-Not only that, but edentulism can lower your self-esteem, causing anxiety in social situations and a constant avoidance of smiling.
+Not only that, but edentulism can lower your self-esteem, causing anxiety in social situations and constant avoidance of smiling.

 If you are hoping to see your smile restored to its original state of perfection, you have come to the right place.
 At Spokane Valley Dentistry, we are proud to offer dental implants to Spokane Valley patients as a lifelong solution for tooth loss.